TO BREAK IN A BARREL OR NOT?

-TO BREAK IN OR NOT BREAK IN A BARREL?
+HOW TO BREAK IN A BARREL

 This is an industry wide question that is older than most of us.
 It has remained somewhat controversial for all the years I have been shooting.
 Does a rifle barrel need to be “broken in”?
 How do you break one in?
 The most effective way?

 The fact is that all barrels are not made equal by any means.
 Factory barrels come in all shapes, sizes, and conditions (now colors too).
 Some can be chrome lined, the metal varies with some and can be softer metal than others too.
 Even in custom barrels the barrel material can all vary a little.
 One very successful barrel manufacturer uses an ever so slightly softer material than most and has huge success with it.
 It can wear out faster than others but it is very accurate and has won so many competitions that they are too numerous to even try and name.